Protect Your Home from Lawsuits

 Protecting the Family Home

 Here we create the first layer of asset protection and that is creating privacy of ownership for your primary residence.
-This will be a publicly recorded document showing who owns the property (will be in the name of the trust) and there is no public document that says who the beneficiary of the trust is.
-That is the first element of protection.
+This will be a publicly recorded document showing who owns the property.
+We transfer title to your home to the name of a trust.
+There is no public document that says who the beneficiary of the trust is.
+That is the first element of protection – privacy of ownership.

-Next we make the beneficiary of the Land Trust, your living trust.
+Next, we make the beneficiary of the land trust, your living trust.
 Here we are affording you the ability to state where your asset goes to upon death.
-This is where we incorporate Estate Planning into your Asset Protection Plan and you are able to avoid probate expenses and possibly some estate taxes.
+This is where we incorporate Estate Planning into your Asset Protection Plan.
+With this arrangement, you are able to avoid probate expenses and possibly some estate taxes.

-There are a number of different ways to protect your assets, including your primary residence.
+There are a number of different ways to protect your home and other assets.
 This is an illustration of a common strategy we employ that has effectively protected homes for hundreds of clients.
 Each individual’s strategy will vary depending on their personal needs.
 Use the phone numbers or contact form on this page for more information.